molnarriso/SlurpJob/project_summary.md

 The application will be running on a single EC2 instance.

-Great!
-Now that you've completed steps 1, 2, and 3, let's dive into step 4, implementing the Listener Setup class, in more detail.

 In the basic implementation plan of the HoneyPot app(the program name and namespace is "SlurpyHoneypot"), you have defined the following classes and their functions.
 These might all be modified if you find out there is a better solution, considering the criteria.

 `HoneypotApp`:
    - `public async Task Initialize()`: Initializes the application by loading the configuration and setting up the required components.
    - `public async Task Run()`: Starts the application by launching the `PortListener` instances and managing the lifecycle of the application.
    - `public async Task Shutdown()`: Shuts down the application by stopping the `PortListener` instances and performing any necessary cleanup tasks.

-`PortListener`:
-   - `public PortListener(List<int> tcpPorts, List<int> udpPorts)`: Constructor that initializes the `PortListener` with the specified TCP and UDP ports to listen on.
-   - `public async Task StartListening()`: Starts listening for incoming TCP and UDP connections on the specified ports.
-   - `public async Task StopListening()`: Stops listening for incoming connections and cleans up any ongoing connection handling tasks.

-`ConnectionHandler`:
-   - `public async Task HandleTcpConnection(TcpClient client)`: Processes an incoming TCP connection, performs SSL/TLS termination if necessary, analyzes the request, and forwards legitimate requests to the ASP.NET Core application.
-   - `public async Task HandleUdpConnection(UdpClient client, IPEndPoint remoteEndPoint, byte[] receivedData)`: Processes an incoming UDP datagram, analyzes the request, and logs any attack attempts.

-`PortListener`:
-   - `public PortListener(ProtocolType protocol)`: Constructor that initializes the `PortListener` with the specified protocol (TCP or UDP).
-   - `public async Task StartListening()`: Starts listening for incoming TCP or UDP connections on all possible ports.
-   - `public async Task StopListening()`: Stops listening for incoming connections and cleans up any ongoing connection handling tasks.

 `DataLimiter`:
    - `public DataLimiter(int maxDataSize)`: Constructor that initializes the `DataLimiter` with the specified maximum data size (1 MB in this case).